-I can't recall when I saw my first interactive QuickTime VR panorama, but it amazed me then; each still does even today.
 Being able to move around inside a 360° scene is wonderful for armchair travelers like myself.
-There are object movies as well that let you spin an object around various axes; however, I have only a few up, two shot a few years ago with a 1 megapixel digicam.
+There are object movies as well that let you spin an object around various axes; however, I have only a few up,

-I use a Canon 350D and, for panoramas, a Nodal Ninja 3 panohead and a Peleng fisheye.
-I love the sound: Peleng.
+I use a Canon 350D and, for panoramas, a Nodal Ninja 3 panohead (with an updated rotary mount) and a Sigma 8mm fisheye lens.

 You can also see more of my panoramas at the WorldWide Panorama, a quarterly event where panographers (panorama photographers, really) from around the world submit QTVR panoramas united by a certain theme.
 Beginning with the most recent, here are my submissions: